uniquepersun/asylum/designs/weather_stations/dari_awesome_example/README.md

 # dari // alexren's super cool weather station submission
+This is my super awesoem

+## Features:
+- Custom graphics

-# PCB
+## PCB

-# CAD Model
+## CAD Model:

-# Code outline
-My code is super awesome!!
-It's written in Rust
+Everything fits together

+## Firmware overview
+The firmware for this is written in Arduino.
+It grabs the weather info using an api request to mateoweather,

 PLZ DONT COMMIT YOUR IRL COORDS